lh-rmyers/VidyoConnector-xamarin/README.md

 #### Windows

-1. In the solution toolbar find "Show All Files" option and switch it.
+1. In the solution toolbar, find "Show All Files" option and switch it.
-2. In the solution window exclude grayed "VidyoClient-iOSSDK" folder to "include > csharp", right-click on "csharp" folder and choose "Include in Project" option.
+2. In the solution window, exclude grayed "VidyoClient-iOSSDK" folder to "include > csharp", right-click on "csharp" folder and choose "Include in Project" option.
 3. In the solution window, right-click on the Xamarin.iOS project and select "Add Native Reference" > "Add Native Static Library"
 4. In the file-selection dialog, browse to project subdirectory“VidyoClient-iOSSDK/lib/ios”
 5. From that directory, add one by one  all 6 static library files `lib*.a`.
 You have to do it 6 times as multi-include may not be allowed.
 6. In the solution window, right-click on the Xamarin.iOS project and select "Add Native Reference" > "Add Native Framework Library"
 7. In the folder-selection dialog, browse to project subdirectory“VidyoClient-iOSSDK/lib/ios”
 8. Select VPX.framework folder.
 Click OK.

 > Note: Linking of iOS Frameworks does not take place on Windows platform.

 ## Importing VidyoClient Android SDK
-> Note: the above steps are already performed in the VidyoConnector.Android project in the VidyoConnector-xamarin solution.
-This instruction is designed for outside library integration.
-Do not perform these steps for sample solution.
-This would lead to duplicated library integration and possible errors in future.
-With sample solution please make sure you have located SDK in right folder and skip to Build & Run section.
+> Note: the below steps are already performed in the VidyoConnector.Android project in the VidyoConnector-xamarin solution.
+These instructions are intended to show how a developer would import the library into their own application.
+Therefore, do not perform these steps in this application, which would lead to duplicated libraries and compilation errors.
+For this sample, please make sure you have placed the SDK in the right folder and then skip to the "Build and Run Application" section.

 To use the VidyoClient SDK in a Xamarin.Android app, perform the following steps: